Frequently Asked Questions

 Q. Does applying for the IMFT also give me approval to take the exam?

-A. If you need to take the exam for your IMFT, you will receive an email with approval to take the AMFTRB exam once your application is reviewed.
-If you’ve already tested and passed at the independent level, we will add the exam score to your application file.
+A. Prior to 2016, some MFT applicants were licensed with an exam score 5% below the passing score set by AMFTRB.
+If you are one of those applicants, and you need to take the exam again to achieve a passing score for your IMFT, you will receive an email with approval to take the AMFTRB exam once your application is reviewed.
+If you’ve already tested and received a Pass score on the AMFTRB exam, that exam score will be added to your application file.

 Q. What are the steps I need to take to earn my IMFT?